Nikkei closes flat, investors wary of Greece

 Trading on the first section of the Tokyo Stock Exchange was low at 934 billion yen ($12 billion), having failed to top 1 trillion all week after topping it every day last week.

-Average daily volumes on the broader Topix index .TOPX, which inched up 0.1 percent to 726.57, have dropped 25 percent this week from last week.
+Average daily volumes on the broader Topix index, which inched up 0.1 percent to 726.57, have dropped 25 percent this week from last week.